WuerthPhoenix/tornado/doc/61-tornado/engineAPI.rst

        }
      ]

-Endpoint: get a current configuration tree specific node
+Endpoint: get the current configuration tree of a specific node.
+Node names must be separated by a comma.

 -  HTTP Method: **GET**
 -  path : **/api/v2/config/active/tree/root,foo**